Obstacle course racing: Modern pentathlon

-In 2021, the Union Internationale de Pentathlon Moderne announced that it had approved proposals to replace show jumping as one of the five disciplines that comprises the modern pentathlon, amid criticism stemming from incidents that occurred during the modern pentathlon events at the 2020 Summer Olympics.
-In May 2022, the UIPM announced plans to hold test events using obstacle racing as the fifth discipline.
+In 2021, the Union Internationale de Pentathlon Moderne (UIPM) announced that it had approved proposals to replace show jumping as one of the five disciplines that comprises the modern pentathlon, amid criticism stemming from animal welfare incidents that occurred during the modern pentathlon events at the 2020 Summer Olympics.
+In May 2022, the UIPM announced plans to hold test events alongside the Modern Pentathlon World Cup final in Ankara, Turkey, in cooperation with World Obstacle.
+At its Congress in November 2022, the UIPM voted 69–11 to approve the replacement of show jumping with ninja-style obstacle course racing; if approved by the IOC, this change would take effect at the Olympic level at the 2028 Summer Olympics.